Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Numerical tests

-For the test problems in the next sections, the following spherical mesh is used.
+The distribution of mesh error and the surface normal vector are displayed in Fig. \ref{Fig:Mesherr}.
 The maximum edge length is $h=0.4$ with 480 curved elements.
-Each edge has the maximum order of polynomial of 3.
-Table \ref{Mesherror} shows the failure of the convergence of mesh error as $p$ increase due to geometric approximation error.
+Each edge has the maximum polynomial order of three.
+Table \ref{Tab:Mesherr} shows the convergence of mesh error as $p$.
+Observe that there is little convergence for the $p\ge 3$ of mesh error due to geometric approximation error.

-\section{Divergence Test}
+\subsection{Divergence test}